 You’ll swim the clear waters of Kent Lake, bike the park’s rolling, tree-lined hills, then run the panoramic final leg towards the lakeside finish line, then join in the post-race festivities including the best recovery meal and beer tent ever!

-As they are going to expand the areas they serve, we are proud and excited to announce that we will be serving 26.2 for participants 21 and older at the finish line of the Island Lake Triathlon!
+We are proud and excited to announce that we will be Samuel Adam’s beer for participants 21 and older at the finish line of the Island Lake Triathlon!

 USAT Rule 4.4 Wet suits.
 Each age group participant shall be permitted to wear a wet suit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
 When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wet suit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.
 Age group participants shall not wear wet suits in water temperatures equal to or greater than 84 degrees Fahrenheit.
 The wetsuit policy for elite athletes shall be determined by the USAT Athletes Advisory Council.
 The AAC has set the wetsuit maximum temperature for elite athletes at 68 degrees for swim distances less than 3000 meters and 71.6 degrees for distances of 3000 meters or greater.
 Any swimmer wearing a wetsuit with a thickness measured in any part greater than 5 millimeters shall be disqualified.